 If you look at the small components closest to the clasp, that needs to be your focus as you proceed with this process.

-These are the key ingredients for holding the jewelry together and we'll talk more on that in the tutorial.
+These are the key ingredients for holding the jewelry together and we'll talk more on that in the 'how to' tutorial.

-My intent here is that this visual helps demystify the process of constructing beaded jewelry.
-More specifically the basic beaded bracelet.
+Our intent here is to demystify the process of constructing beaded jewelry, more specifically the basic beaded bracelet.

-So then...if you are ready then let's move on to learning how to make a basic beaded bracelet by looking further and discussing each of these components in supplies.
+So then, if you are ready, let's move on to 'how to make a basic beaded bracelet' by looking further and discussing each of these components in supplies.

-Let's get clarification what each component is, how to use them and the purpose for each.
+Let's get clarity what each component is, how to use them and the purpose for each.